main menu

 mohs surgery treatment areas

-Mohs Surgery is often recommended when precision and healthy skin preservation are especially important.
-At Revelus Dermatology, we typically use Mohs for areas where cosmetic or functional outcomes matter most—such as the face, ears, scalp, neck, and hands.
+Mohs surgery is recommended when precision and tissue preservation are especially important.
+At Revelus Dermatology, we most often use Mohs for areas where both function and appearance matter, including the face, ears, scalp, neck, and hands.

 common candidates:

-Your provider will determine if Mohs is right for your type, size, and location of skin cancer.
+Your dermatologist will determine whether Mohs surgery is appropriate based on the type, size, and location of your skin cancer.
 In general, candidates may:

 • Have basal cell carcinoma, squamous cell carcinoma, or melanoma